Infinite-Impact-Insights/kig.re/_posts/2017-02-19-feeding-frenzy-with-simple-feed--activity-feed-ruby-gem.md

 crosspost_to_medium: true
 ---

->  OR, how to add a proper [social activity feed](https://github.com/kigster/simple-feed) to your ruby-based  application in fifteen minutes.

 ### For the Impatient

 I am very excited to announce the official release of the open source Ruby library called [Simple Feed](https://github.com/kigster/simple-feed), released as a [ruby gem](https://rubygems.org/gems/simple-feed).